-The Yerkes Research Center is home to five service cores, which help make the Center a specialized facility that serves as a resource to many.
+The Yerkes Research Center is home to seven service cores, which help make the Center a specialized facility that serves as a resource to many.
 From offering state-of-the-art genetic information production and analysis to housing world-class imaging technology, such cutting-edge technology coupled with the expertise of our researchers helps make Yerkes an internationally recognized leader in biomedical and behavioral studies with nonhuman primates.
 Explore our service cores to learn how our scientific expertise and specialized facilities and equipment for research with nonhuman primates are advancing science and improving health.

-With more than 20 years of experience providing immunoassay determinations for investigators, the Yerkes Biomarkers Core offers a range of technologies including radioimmunoassay, ELISA, bioassay and gas chromatography-mass spectrometry to identify and quantify biomolecules in tissues such as blood and plasma.
+With more than 20 years of experience providing immunoassay determinations for investigators, the Yerkes Biomarkers Core offers a range of technologies including radioimmunoassay, ELISA, bioassay and liquid chromatography-mass spectrometry to identify and quantify biomolecules in tissues such as blood and plasma.
 The laboratory currently provides determinations on more than 60 compounds validated for nonhuman primates, humans and some other mammalian species.

 The Comparative AIDS Core is a vital component of the expanding Yerkes research programs in AIDS-related studies.
 The Core is designed to provide oversight and coordination for these studies, as well as the necessary technical, laboratory and animal research support.
 Currently, the Core includes all the non-investigator assigned sooty mangabeys, as well as a large number of rhesus and pigtailed macaques.
 Over the past five years, the Core has provided just under 4,000 nonhuman primate samples to Yerkes Core and Affiliate scientists.